ethanabowen/color-frontend/README.md

-# Favorite Color Frontend
+# Color Frontend

-This is the frontend application for the Favorite Color project, built with React, TypeScript, and Tailwind CSS.
+This is the frontend application for the Color project, built with React, TypeScript, and Tailwind CSS.

 ## Features

-- Submit favorite colors with first name
+- Submit colors with first name
 - Search colors by first name
 - Responsive design
 - Real-time search with debouncing